Understanding Capital Gains Tax on Inherited Property

 Selling an inherited house in Chicago involves navigating several key steps, each with significant tax implications.
 Initially, it’s crucial to determine the fair market value of the property at the time of inheritance, as this forms the basis for calculating capital gains tax when you sell.

 Keep in mind that any changes you make could also affect your taxes.
-Before you put the house on the market, you should talk to a tax expert or lawyer to find out how Illinois state taxes and federal taxes will affect your situation.
+Before you put the house on the market, you should talk to a tax expert or lawyer to determine how Illinois state and federal taxes will affect your situation.
 This is especially important if you have more than one child.

-As offers come in, keep in mind that how you negotiate can affect both the sale price and the taxes you have to pay afterward.
-During this process, it’s important to keep good records of all transactions and costs so that you can file your taxes correctly.
+As offers come in, remember that how you negotiate can affect both the sale price and the taxes you have to pay afterward.
+During this process, keeping good records of all transactions and costs is important so you can file your taxes correctly.

-By carefully following these steps, you can make sure you follow Chicago’s real estate rules and get the most money possible from selling a family property.
+By carefully following these steps, you can follow Chicago’s real estate rules and get the most money possible from selling a family property.

 Impact of Probate on Real Estate Transactions in Illinois